 Frequently Asked Questions – High School Division

 1. What is the difference between the Bee and the Bowl?
-Do I have to compete in both at a tournament?
+Do I have to compete in both at a high school regional tournament?

 2. How much will it cost to participate in The National History Bowl?